raleighmiller/chinese-childrens-libraries/README.md

 * make sure you are installing packages into the right version of python!
 * spoofed a web client and scraped a page from dianping.com

 ### Week 3
 * code goal: figure out how to send a query to dianping
-* code goal: figure out how to send a query to dianping and load query results into a data frame
+* load query results into a data frame

 ### Week 4
-* divide up tasks?
+* format the results more carefully -- explore our data.
 * code goal: figure out how to loop over a list of cities
 * work on compiling query results into a workable table
 * how does dianping treat locations?  lat-long pairs or street addresses?